The-going/evlproject/content/dovetail/pipeline/stage_escalation.md

 run_oob_call() is a lightweight operation that switches the CPU to the out-of-band interrupt stage for the duration of the call, whatever the underlying context may be.
-This is different from switching a task context to the out-of-band mode _indefinitely_ by offloading it to the autonomous core for scheduling.
+This is different from switching a task context to the out-of-band stage by offloading it to the autonomous core for scheduling.
 The latter operation would involve [a more complex procedure]({{% relref "dovetail/altsched.md#oob-switch" %}}).